Best spots to see the Shoebill stork in Uganda

-The pearl of Africa beauty comes into realization once you step on its land, see how well-endowed it is with rare species of wildlife.
-Uganda is home to over 1,100 bird species.
-These bird species are constituted off 50% of the Africa’s bird species and 11% world’s bird species.
-This vast bird species number makes Uganda a great destination for birding experience offering the real value to the true birders that do bird watching in Uganda as a country, East Africa as a region and the whole African continent.
-The magnificent, amazingly prehistoric-looking bird in Uganda.
-The wonderful ancient bird species that constantly thrive making birding safaris a sought-after desire for every bird enthusiast.
-We look at where to see shoebill stork in Uganda.
+The Pearl of Africa’s beauty comes into realization once you step on its land to see how well-endowed it is with rare wildlife species.
+Uganda is home to over 1,100 bird species among which include the elusive Shoebill stork.
+These bird species constitute 50% of Africa’s bird species and 11% of the world’s bird species.
+These abundant bird species make Uganda a top destination for birding experiences, offering value to the avid birders coming for bird watching in Uganda as a country, East Africa as a region, and the whole African continent.
+The magnificent and amazing prehistoric shoebill stork is one of the most sought-after bird species in Uganda.
+This wonderful ancient bird species has constantly attracted a number of bird enthusiasts into the country for birding safaris.
+Let’s look at different spots where to see the shoebill stork in Uganda.

 The Shoebill stork is also referred to as “King whale-head.”
 This name came about due to its enormous head size and shape.
 Its shoe-like bill grows up to 24cm in length and 20cm in width.